 Thanksgiving Day 5K

-San Diego’s original and longest-standing Thanksgiving Day turkey trot may look a bit different this year as a virtual event, but its critical mission remains the same: To provide crucial funds to feed the homeless through Father Joe’s Villages’ meal program.
+San Diego’s original and longest-standing Thanksgiving Day “turkey trot” is back, and it’s critical mission remains the same: To provide crucial funds to feed the homeless through Father Joe’s Villages’ meal program.

 During this season of giving and plenty, we invite you to give back to our community and make an impact on those who have less.